JackSlateur/backurne/api.md

 # Rest API documentation

 #### Note
-No authentification nor authorization is made in any way.
+No authentication nor authorization is made in any way.
 You should use a proxy, with basic auth and TLS.\
 Lastly, the API code **must** be run as root (well, it must CAP_SYS_ADMIN), because it will handle block devices, mount filesystems etc.

 ## Listing backed up disks